tasb/docker-kubernetes-training/labs/lab05.md

 ## Prepare your machine

-Before you start this lab you need to make sure you have your machine ready to use a kubernetes dev cluster.
+Before you start this lab you need to make sure you have your machine ready to use a Kubernetes dev cluster.

 First, ensure you enable Kubernetes option on Docker Desktop.
 You have more details [here](https://docs.docker.com/desktop/kubernetes/#enable-kubernetes)